vprusso/nonlocal_games_seminar_talk/README.md

 3. [QETLAB](http://www.qetlab.com/Main_Page) (free MATLAB package).
 4. The software on this page.

-In order to run, place the QETLAB, CVX, and NLGST folders in your MATLAB working directory.
+In order to run, place the QETLAB folder, CVX folder, and the content from this repository into a folder in your MATLAB working directory.
+Once you add the folder to your working directory, you are ready to run the examples.

 ## Description